daniel5151/choochoos/docs/k4/kernel.md

 This project uses a standard Makefile-based build system.

-Building the lastest deliverable is as simple as running:
+Building the latest deliverable is as simple as running:

 ```bash
 make -j